mohsen-karami/giti/README.md

 #### giti push -t `tag-name`

 This option attaches the user input as a tag to the latest commit and pushes it to the remote server.
 In the case you wanna assign a tag for a previous commit, you can add `--hash commit-hash` to the original command.

+### giti remove

+#### giti remove -b/--branch `branch-name`

+If you've checked out a branch and wanna remove another one, simply run the command with the name of the branch you've intended to remove.

+#### giti remove -cb/--current-branch

+If you've checked out a branch and wanna remove it, you don't even need to enter its name.

 ### giti setup